DimitrisHol/learnReact/README.md

-# Learn React the hard way
+# Learn React the hard way'

+I also learn about pull requests!